 - 12.1 The Company must establish and maintain a register of Members.
-The register of Members must be kept by the Chair of the Membership Committee under oversight of the Company Secretary and must contain:

-- (a) for each current Member:

-- (i) name;

-- (ii) email address;

-- (iii) suburb, postcode and State;

-- (iv) contact phone number; and

-- (v) date the Member was entered on to the register.

-- (b) for each person who stopped being a Member in the last 7 years: - (i) name; - (ii) email address; - (iii) suburb, postcode and State - (iv) contact phone number; and - (v) dates the membership started and ended. - 12.2 The Company must give current Members access to the register of Members. - 12.3 Information that is accessed from the register of Members must only be used in a manner relevant to the interests or rights of Members. - 12.4 Each Member must notify the chair of the Membership Committee or the Company Secretary in writing of any change in that Member's name, address, telephone, facsimile number, or electronic mail address (or other contact person, if applicable) within one month after the change.
+The register of Members must be kept by the Membership Director and must contain: - (a) for each current Member: - i. name - ii. address - iii. any alternative address nominated by the Member for the service of notices, and - iv. date the Member was entered on to the register. - (b) for each person who stopped being a Member in the last 7 years: - i. name - ii. address - iii. any alternative address nominated by the Member for the service of notices, and - iv. dates the membership started and ended. - 12.2 The Company must give current Members access to the register of Members. - 12.3 Information that is accessed from the register of Members must only be used in a manner relevant to the interests or rights of Members. - 12.4 Each Member must notify the Membership Director in writing of any change in that Member's name, address, telephone, facsimile number, or electronic mail address (or other contact person, if applicable) within one month after the change.